A composting bin

 How do I compost a large volume of yard waste?

-For big loads like fallen branches or piles of leaves, build layered compost piles.
-Add water and turn them regularly to speed decomposition.
-Or slowly incorporate the materials into normal compost over time.
+When dealing with large amounts of yard waste, such as fallen branches or piles of leaves, we can create layered compost piles.
+Be sure to add water and turn the piles regularly to speed up decomposition.
+Alternatively, we can gradually incorporate these materials into our normal compost over time.

 Can I put dog poop or cat litter in the compost?

-Yes!
-Pull weeds before they go to seed and place them in your compost bin or pile.
-Just take care to remove invasive varieties that could take root and spread from the finished compost.
+Yes, we can compost weeds from our garden, as long as we pull them before they go to seed.
+However, be sure to remove any invasive weed varieties that could potentially take root and spread from the finished compost.

 Search again?